 History of the American Curl

 Despite their popularity, American Curls don't have a long history as a distinct breed.
-In fact, the first American Curl litter was born only a few decades ago.
+In fact, the first American Curl litter was born only a few decades ago in Southern California.

-In 1981, original breeders Joe and Grace Ruga found a stray, long-haired, black kitten with the Curl's distinctive curled ears and named her Shulamith.
-Only a few months later, Shulamith gave birth to a litter of kittens with the same curled ears.
+In 1981, founding breeders Joe and Grace Ruga adopted a stray, long-haired black kitten with the Curl's distinctive ears and named her Shulamith.
+Only a few months later, Shulamith gave birth to a litter of kittens, half of which had the same curled ears.
 By 1983, cat breeders were working hard to selectively breed cats to preserve and propagate this unique characteristic.
 Fortunately, genetics were on their side: A feline geneticist named Roy Robinson found that the ear-curling gene was a dominant trait, so cats with only one copy of the gene would be born with curled ears.